2014 Pacific typhoon season: Tropical Storm Hagibis

 Similar to the formation of Mitag, the JMA started to track a tropical depression over in the South China Sea on June 13.
 Later that day, the JTWC upgraded the system to Tropical Depression 07W, and at the same time, the JMA upgraded it to a tropical storm, naming it Hagibis.
 Early on June 15, Hagibis made landfall over southern China.
 During the next day, both agencies stopped issuing warnings on the system, as it rapidly weakened to a tropical depression over land.
-Its remnants still continued to move northward, qand on June 17, the remnants of Hagibis curved eastwards, as it re-generated into a tropical storm.
+Its remnants still continued to move northward, and on June 17, the remnants of Hagibis curved eastwards, as it re-generated into a tropical storm.
 As a result, both agencies re-initiated advisories on Hagibis.
 Late on June 17, Hagibis transitioned into an extratropical cyclone.
 The system moved out of the basin on June 23.

 Hagibis made landfall over southern China at 04:50 UTC on June 15.
 Torrential rain continued to bring flooding until June 22, as the southwest monsoon weakened.
 No people were killed, and total economic losses in Mainland China were counted to be CNY 1.23 billion (US$198 million).